General enquiries: 0800 326 5559

 Why are horses effective in therapy treatments?

-Far from being randomly chosen, horses are specifically sought out in therapy treatments due to their natures and specific abilities.
 They can increase confidence, provide comfort and even act as a source of inspiration for many people dealing with a substance or behavioural addiction.

 Some of the benefits of horses within therapy treatments include:

-1. They reflect our emotions
+1. Horses reflect our emotions during equine therapy

 Horses naturally have the ability to sense our emotions and intentions, an evolutionary trait developed out of necessity as they are primarily prey animals.
 They need to sense whether a situation is safe or if there is a chance that they may be in danger.